a3xa/avenidaazul/Readme-Planned-TO-DO.md

 a3xa engine customized for avenidaazul.a3xa.com
 *************************************************

-07-sep-2016 *** WORK IN PROGRESS ***
+17-sep-2016 *** WORK IN PROGRESS ***

-- Security
-- DefComEI-More-Performances-by-deferring-Common-EInfo-data
+- 10.14//ATG-Administrator-enterprises-tables-batch-generator-updater

 *************************************************
 *************************************************